-Then the calculation with CRONOS has been made using the same hypothesis as the ITER Plasma Performance Assessment [23] for the hybrid scenario, i.e. 85% of the Greenwald density, q{95} =3.3 and Ip=13.8MA.
-This comparison (Table 1, 2 first lines) shows that the CRONOS simulation yields a higher fusion power P{fus} (by 30%).
-This difference could be accounted for by the high sensitivity of P{fus} to the volume average ion temperature, which is higher by 10% in the CRONOS case as a result of the different transport model used.
+First of all, a calculation with CRONOS has been made using the same hypothesis as the ITER Plasma Performance Assessment [21] for the hybrid scenario, i.e. 85% of the Greenwald density, q{95} =3.3 and Ip=13.8MA.
+This comparison (table I, 2 first lines) shows that the CRONOS simulation yields a higher fusion power P{fus} (by 30%).
+This difference can be accounted for by the high sensitivity of P{fus} to the volume average ion temperature which is higher by 10% in the CRONOS case as a result of the different transport model used.